 Apple Cider Syrup

 In a large pot or saucepan bring the cider to a boil.
-Let boil, uncovered until gallon has reduced to approximately two cups of syrup and consistency is thick enough to coat the back of a spoon.
-This can take anywhere from 40 to 90 minutes depending on the size of your pan, the strength of your stove, etc. Refrigerate or freeze when cool.
+Let boil, at a rapid boil, uncovered until gallon has reduced to approximately two cups of syrup and consistency is thick enough to coat the back of a spoon.
+This can take anywhere from 40 to 90 minutes depending on the size of your pan, the strength of your stove, etc. When slightly cooled, pour into jars (I use half-pint jam jars) and refrigerate or freeze when cool.
+This will keep for a six months in the fridge and up to a year in the freezer.